SONOMA RACEWAY'S VIRTUAL JOHN'S MARCH RAISES MORE THAN $27,000

 The Sonoma Chapter of Speedway Children's Charities is part of a national non-profit organization dedicated to raising funds for qualified children's organizations.
 Founded in 1984 by Bruton Smith, chairman of Speedway Motorsports, SCC originated at Charlotte Motor Speedway in North Carolina and the Sonoma chapter is one of eight chapters at Speedway Motorsports facilities throughout the country.
 Since its inception, SCC Chapters have cumulatively distributed more than $60 million nationally to youth-serving organizations.

-The following Sonoma County youth groups will receive funding from Speedway Children's Charities in 2021: Boys & Girls Club of Greater Santa Rosa, Boys & Girls Club of Sonoma Valley, Boys & Girls Club of Sonoma-Marin, Catholic Charities of the Diocese of Santa Rosa, Ceres Community Project, Circuit Rider Community Services, Committee on the Shelterless (COTS), Community Action Partnership of Sonoma County, Conservation Corps North Bay, Inc., Court Appointed Special Advocates (CASA) of Sonoma County, Inc., Food for Thought, Forget Me Not Children’s Services, Girls on the Run Sonoma County, Hanna Boys Center, Hope Counseling Services, Social Advocates for Youth (SAY), Jewish Community Free Clinic, Kid Scoop News, LandPaths, LifeWorks of Sonoma County, LIME Foundation, Luther Burbank Memorial Foundation, Matrix Parent Network & Resource Center, North Bay Children’s Center, Paws as Loving Support, Pediatric Dental Initiative & Surgery Center of the North Coast, Inc., Petaluma Health Center, Petaluma People Services Center, Petaluma Policing Foundation, Power to Soar Organization, Presbyterian Church of the Roses, Redwood Empire Food Bank, Redwood Empire Foster Parent Association, River to Coast Children’s Services, Roseland Charter School, Santa Rosa Symphony Assocation, Side by Side, Sonoma Community Center, Sonoma Ecology Center, Sonoma Valley Education Foundation, Support Our Students (S.O.S.), The Salvation Army, Valley of the Moon Children’s Foundation, Verity – Compassion.
+The following Sonoma County youth groups have received funding from Speedway Children's Charities in 2021: Boys & Girls Club of Greater Santa Rosa, Boys & Girls Club of Sonoma Valley, Boys & Girls Club of Sonoma-Marin, Catholic Charities of the Diocese of Santa Rosa, Ceres Community Project, Circuit Rider Community Services, Committee on the Shelterless (COTS), Community Action Partnership of Sonoma County, Conservation Corps North Bay, Inc., Court Appointed Special Advocates (CASA) of Sonoma County, Inc., Food for Thought, Forget Me Not Children’s Services, Girls on the Run Sonoma County, Hanna Boys Center, Hope Counseling Services, Social Advocates for Youth (SAY), Jewish Community Free Clinic, Kid Scoop News, LandPaths, LifeWorks of Sonoma County, LIME Foundation, Luther Burbank Memorial Foundation, Matrix Parent Network & Resource Center, North Bay Children’s Center, Paws as Loving Support, Pediatric Dental Initiative & Surgery Center of the North Coast, Inc., Petaluma Health Center, Petaluma People Services Center, Petaluma Policing Foundation, Power to Soar Organization, Presbyterian Church of the Roses, Redwood Empire Food Bank, Redwood Empire Foster Parent Association, River to Coast Children’s Services, Roseland Charter School, Santa Rosa Symphony Assocation, Side by Side, Sonoma Community Center, Sonoma Ecology Center, Sonoma Valley Education Foundation, Support Our Students (S.O.S.), The Salvation Army, Valley of the Moon Children’s Foundation, Verity – Compassion.
 Safety.
 Support., ViVo Youth Orchestras, VOICES Sonoma, West County Community Services, Young Women’s Christian Association (YWCA) of Sonoma County.

 SONOMA RACEWAY DONATES NEARLY 2,000 POUNDS OF FOOD FOR THE HOLIDAYS